 THURSDAY BEAVERS MONTHLY BLOG…

-We started the new term with a games evening to introduce our new Beavers and get everyone to know each other.
+We began 2018 with a simple games evening to introduce our 5 new Beavers and strengthen our team working skills.

 The week after we focused on the Green Cross Code, and put it into practice crossing the road outside HQ in groups.
 We then moved on to discuss the Water Safety Code, looking at safety on the beach and around waterways.
 As well as this, we also had a fire drill which caused an unexpected visit back outside to the cold!
 To end the evening, we carried out our first Log Chew of the year, discussing what we’d like to do over the year.

 For our last meeting of January, we completed our safety badge – recapping the Green Cross Code and the Water Safety Code before moving on to talk about potential dangers in the hut, stranger danger, railway safety and how to call the emergency services.